balliegojr/balliegojr.github.io/content/01-state-machine/index.md

 ```

-Now we have `execute` and `transition` as two separate functions, lets see how the implementation of the state machine looks like.
+Now we have `execute` and `transition` as two separate functions, let's see how the implementation of the state machine looks like.

 ```rust
 impl StateMachine for FullStateMachine {